HobnobMancer/cazy_webscraper/docs/source/index.rst

 Development and issues
 ----------------------

-If there are additional features you wish to be added, you have problems with the scraper, or want to contribute please raise an issue at the `GitHub repository <https://github.com/HobnobMancer/cazy_webscraper>`_.
+If there are additional features you wish to be added, you have problems with the scraper, or would like to contribute please raise an issue at the `GitHub repository <https://github.com/HobnobMancer/cazy_webscraper>`_.

 * Issues Page: `https://github.com/HobnobMancer/cazy_webscraper/issues <https://github.com/HobnobMancer/cazy_webscraper/issues>`_